NLnetLabs/ploutos/docs/ploutos/README.md

 - [Ploutos workflow version numbers and upgrades](#ploutos-workflow-version-numbers-and-upgrades)
 - [Your application version number](#your-application-version-number)
 - [Creating specific package types](#creating-specific-package-types)

+## Why use Ploutos?
+Ploutos simplifies the creation of Debian, RPM and Docker packages for your Rust projects.
+You can call it in your project's workflow, by using [Github's reusable workflow feature](https://docs.github.com/en/actions/using-workflows/reusing-workflows).
+By reusing Ploutus, you can focus on the packaging specifics that matter for your project, instead of duplicating the foundation in every project.

 ## Known issues